glouw/openempire/README.md

 https://github.com/SFTtech/openage

-Thanks to Ensemble Studios for many hours of gifted childhood memories.
+Thanks to Ensemble Studios for many gifted childhood memories.

-Thanks to Forgotten Empires for keeping the spirit of Age of Empires alive.
+Thanks to Forgotten Empires for keeping the spirit of Age of Empires II alive.